mwlsdotcom/mwlsdotcom.github.io/finance/flattr-microdonations/index.md

 ### 1. Sign up as a creator

-Go to <a href=https://flattr.com>flattr.com</a>, make sure that the 'Creators' tab is selected, click the 'Sign up as a creator' button, fill in all the usual details and click the 'Sign up' button.
+Go to [flattr.com](https://flattr.com/), make sure that the 'Creators' tab is selected, click the 'Sign up as a creator' button, fill in all the usual details and click the 'Sign up' button.

 ### 2. Link your sites and channels